Thomas Love Peacock

 Peacock seems to be suggesting that individuals can and should try to emulate that which is noble in his two “outlaws,” Robin and Marian, but he does so even while showing that their society is unrealistic and comically anarchistic.
 In other words, the foresters’ laws provide a fitting retaliation to the various wrongdoings of the evil Prince John, but they are no answer to the complex problems facing any real society.
 The “principles” of their society have several obvious shortcomings.
 The foresters proclaim their government to be “legitimate” and follow this proclamation with another stating that all English laws, except for those that they deem convenient to obey, are null and void.
 Peacock’s readers would have recognized that most tyrannous reigns begin with similar announcements.
 The foresters’ system of “Equity” shows a similar susceptibility to abuse.
 They steal from the rich, but the poor receive only “a portion thereof as it may seem to us expedient to part with.”
 In order to avoid all of the nastiness associated with stealing, the foresters “invite” their “guests” to pay for their dinners.
 The foresters’ internal politics include unmistakable double meanings, for example: “In all cases a quorum of foresters shall constitute a court of equity, and as many as may be strong enough to manage the matter in hand shall constitute a quorum.”
 Like other governments, the forest government has its share of pettiness: No one is allowed to call a forester by his or her given name, and anyone who does so must pay a fine or pay a fee for exemption from the rule to the friar, who has devised this plan for the purpose of enriching himself.

 Although it is not “serious” satire in the sense that viable alternatives to social problems are offered, Maid Marian is an engaging and delightfully comic story, full of song and incident.
 The novel received favorable notices in the periodical press, and on 3 December 1822 an operatic version of the novel, augmented and scored by James Robinson Planché, was produced at Covent Garden theater.
-The opera ran for twenty-eight performances in fourteen months, received critical acclaim, and inspired an American production in 1824.
+The opera ran for 28 performances in 14 months, received critical acclaim, and inspired an American production in 1824.
 The opera did not do well in America, however, and closed after one night at the Park Theatre in New York.